 - Avoid restaurants during this time, if you can.
 Restaurant food always contains hidden ingredients over which you have no control.
 If you find you have to eat out, follow the tips listed in this article or look at the AIP notes on paleo restaurants.

 - If possible, postpone changes to your medications/supplements/treatments until your AIP experiment is complete.
 Changes to your medical protocol can skew the results of your food tests.
 If you need to make a change, postpone food reintroduction until your response to your new treatment stabilizes.

 - Be patient.
 The elimination period is a minimum of 30 days, and the reintroduction period takes at least a few months.
 Be prepared for that.

 - Open yourself up to new meal habits.
 For example, in our culture, we think breakfast has to be either grain or egg-based, but much of the world starts their day with soup, salad or leftovers.
 I love soup for breakfast.
 Mickey at Autoimmune Paleo usually starts the day with a meat and veggie plate.
 The Paleo Mom shares some more great breakfast ideas in this post.
-And I wrote up a list of egg-free breakfast recipes here.
+You can find more AIP breakfast ideas here.

 - Don’t binge.
 Sometimes, when people are allowed only a limited number of foods, they’ll binge on what they can eat (a whole box of clementines, a whole batch of homemade crackers), but binging is always hard on the digestion, no matter what the food, and the result will be a flare in your autoimmune symptoms.
 Instead, eat balanced meals and moderate snacks.
 Eat plenty; eat variety; just don’t binge.